devreplay/devreplay-pattern-generator/README.md

             "repo": "streem"
         }
     ],
-    // You will get all authors change or not (true or false) "all_author": false,
     // (Option) if all_author is false, choose target authors' name and github id "authors": [
         {